Cathy's Gluten Free

 whisk resting in gravy in roasting pan

-Traditional gravy thickened with wheat flour benefits from cooking on low for about 10 minutes after it has thickened to cook out the flour taste.
+Traditional gravy thickened with wheat flour benefits from cooking on low for about 10 minutes after it has thickened, to cook out the flour taste.
 This isn't as important or necessary with cornstarch.
 I also prefer the slight translucent quality of cornstarch-thickened gravy over wheat flour-thickened gravy.

 A Note about Seasoning

+This simple gluten-free gravy is automatically seasoned!
 When I roast a chicken, turkey, or beef with my favourite recipes, they are already well seasoned.
 Then, making gravy is really just a matter of thickening the drippings.
 If your drippings are not already well seasoned, add some salt and pepper, Herbamare, or Spike with the cornstarch to the cold water.

 sliced roast beef with gluten free gravy